hmcts/delete_testing/docs/index.md

 - https://hmcts.github.io/onboarding
 - https://hmcts.github.io/ways-of-working/

-This guide uses a pre-configured application from an template which can be deployed from [Backstage](https://backstage.platform.hmcts.net/).
-Application is deployed to AKS(kubernetes) cluster inside `labs` namespace in sbox/sandbox environment.
+This guide uses a pre-configured application from a template.
+Application is deployed to a kubernetes cluster.
+At the end of this tutorial, you should be able to access an working application via VPN and made changes to it.

 ## Steps

-1. Access [Backstage](https://backstage.platform.hmcts.net/create) to create a new github repo containing application template.
+1. Access [Backstage](https://backstage.platform.hmcts.net/create) to create a new github repo by selecting [`Spring Boot Service`](https://backstage.platform.hmcts.net/create/templates/springboot-template) predefined template.
 Please make sure name of  Github repo  starts with `labs*`.
 This enables Jenkins build tool to organize the folder based on Github repo names.

-2. Create `Jenkinsfile_parameterized`  file in the repo with following contents.
-    ```
-        #!groovy

-        @Library("Infrastructure")

-        def type = "java"
-        def product = "labs"
-        def component = "mohanalatest"

-        withPipeline(type, product, component) {
-        }
-3. Create Helm values file with following contents.
+2. Create Helm values file with following contents(this is only needed in the lab as the application will be run on sandbox).

    CFT: values.sandbox.template.yaml